Dynamical system analysis of quantum tunneling in an asymmetric double-well potential: Results and Discussions

 The fixed points of the system are of the form $(\langle x\rangle^\ast, 0, V^\ast, 0)$.
 For such a fixed point to exist, skewness $S$ must be set by $V^\ast$.
-The constant value of skewness at the fixed point is a consequence of reducing the dynamical system to four dimensions involving mean and variance.
+The constant value of skewness at the fixed point is a consequence of reducing the dynamical system to four dimensions involving mean and variance (with their time derivatives).
 We find the relation between them by equating Eq.~\ref{eq:d2xdt2} to zero (and since $c \neq 0$):

 We substitute this expression for $S$ in Eq.~\ref{eq:d2vdt2} to obtain an equation for $V^\ast$:

 This quadratic equation can be solved numerically for given values of $\langle x\rangle^\ast$ and energy $E$.
 Real solutions for $V^\ast$ exist only when the discriminant of Eq.~\ref{eq:V_ast_quadratic} is non-negative.